Galaxy Underdensities Host the Clearest IGM Ly$\alpha$ Transmission and Indicate Anisotropic Reionization: Results

 We also identify a striking overdensity at $z = 5.78$, composed of 12 O3Es.
 These galaxies are coincident in the redshift space with high-ionization metal absorbers, including Si\,\textsc{iv} and C\,\textsc{iv}, detected in the QSO absorption spectra from the XQR-30 survey \citep[see Appendix~\ref{sec:metal};][]{davies_xqr-30_2023}.
 The column densities $\log N_\mathrm{Si\,IV} = 12.68$ and $\log N_\mathrm{C\,IV} = 13.26$ suggest highly ionized and enriched gas, potentially in the circum-galactic medium of an intervening galaxy, likely maintained by local sources of ionizing radiation.
 Moreover, the $z = 5.78$ overdensity lies approximately $23~\mathrm{cMpc}/h$ along the line of sight from the blue end of the NB816 transmission window ($z \sim 5.7$), exceeding the ionizing photon mean free path at this redshift ($\lambda_{\mathrm{mfp}} \sim 12~\mathrm{cMpc}/h$).
 It is therefore unlikely to be the dominant cause of the enhanced Ly$\alpha$ transmission.

 Our O3E measurements confirm the results of \citet{christenson_relationship_2023}, who find that these highly transmissive sightlines trace underdensities of LAEs.
-This is illustrated in Figure~\ref{fig:tau_density}, which places our O3E-based opacity-density measurement alongside LAE results from \citet{christenson_constraints_2021} and predictions from the \textsc{FlexRT} simulations \citep[see Section \ref{sec:simulation} for details;][]{gangolli_correlation_2025}.
+We note, however, that our WFSS configuration has reduced (and near-zero) completeness within a small region centered on the QSO position for $z\simeq5.6$--5.8, due to gaps in grism spectral coverage (see Appendix~\ref{sec:completeness}, Figure~\ref{fig:comp2d}).
+Our result is illustrated in Figure~\ref{fig:tau_density}, which places our O3E-based opacity-density measurement alongside LAE results from \citet{christenson_constraints_2021} and predictions from the \textsc{FlexRT} simulations \citep[see Section \ref{sec:simulation} for details;][]{gangolli_correlation_2025}.
 In such low-density regions, the lower gas densities may naturally produce lower opacities, provided the local UV background is not strongly suppressed.
 If these regions have also been recently reionized then the elevated gas temperatures may lower the recombination rate, further reducing the opacity \citep{daloisio_large_2015}.
 At face value, our results are in some tension with those of \citet{kashino_eiger_2025}.
 They also used O3Es to trace the relationship between IGM transmission and galaxy density, finding a broadly positive trend at $z \sim 5.7$ \citep[see also][]{jin_spectroscopic_2024,kakiichi_jwst_2025}.
 While this is consistent with the underdensities in LAEs observed near opaque sightlines \citep[e.g.,][]{becker_evidence_2018,kashino_evidence_2020,christenson_constraints_2021}, it runs contrary to our finding that at least some of the most transmissive sightlines have low galaxy densities.
+Because the completeness gap is confined to a small area \footnote{The low-completeness gap spans $\simeq 7.5\times1.0~\mathrm{arcmin}^2$ centered on the QSO, corresponding to a comoving volume of $\simeq 6\times10^2~(h^{-1}\mathrm{cMpc})^3$ over the NB816 line-of-sight path-length of $\simeq 28~h^{-1}\mathrm{cMpc}$.} around the QSO position, it primarily affects density estimates at the smallest projected separations, and we therefore interpret the O3E density near the line of sight as a lower limit.
+Importantly, our mock observations adopt the same NIRCam footprint (including the central completeness gap), so the comparison between the observed and expected galaxy counts remains valid within the quoted uncertainties.
 One possible explanation is that previous studies have probed only sightlines with average to high opacity, and do not include the lowest-opacity regions such as those surveyed here.